nilaykumar/nilaykumar.github.io/content/_index.md

 put them on my blog.

-Recently I've been interested in [political economy](https://scienceforthepeople.org/), the climate, and the Japanese language.
-I'm also starting to learn a bit about permacomputing, intentionality, and emacs.
+Recently I've been interested in [political economy](https://scienceforthepeople.org/), the climate, and the [Japanese](https://nilay.ink/kanji-stroke-order/) language.
+I'm also starting to learn a bit about permacomputing, emacs, and lisp.

 You can get in touch with me via email [here](mailto:nilaykumar@tutanota.com).
 You can find the code for this site [here](https://github.com/nilaykumar/nilaykumar.github.io).